aabdullah27/ConnectSense_Backend/README.md

 The API will be available at http://localhost:8000

-## How it Works
+## Technical Features

+### Automatic Index Creation

-- On first run, the system will automatically create a vector index from all PDFs in the `data` folder
+The system automatically creates a vector index on first run:

+1. Checks if an index exists in the vector_db folder
+2. If not, loads all PDFs from the data folder
-- The documents are processed in batches to avoid memory issues
+3. Processes documents in batches to avoid memory issues
-- The vector index is saved to the `vector_db` directory
-- On subsequent runs, the system will load the existing index from the `vector_db` directory
-- If you add new documents to the `data` folder, you can trigger a reindex by deleting the `vector_db` folder
+4. Saves the index for future use

+### Batch Processing

+To handle large document collections efficiently, the system:

+1. Processes the first document to initialize the index
+2. Processes remaining documents in small batches (default: 3 documents per batch)
+3. Saves progress after each batch to avoid losing work
+4. Includes small delays between batches to allow for resource cleanup

+### Error Handling and Fallbacks

+The system includes robust error handling:

+- Tries Groq LLM first, falls back to Gemini if Groq fails
+- Handles PDF parsing errors gracefully
+- Provides clear error messages in API responses

 ## API Endpoints